 Instead of waiting days or weeks, a new breed of real-time automated content recognition (ACR) solutions is promising to speed your television campaign to profitability in less time.
-In terms of timeliness of reporting and overall accuracy, ACR holds great promise compared to traditional methodologies that require hiding an encoded signal inside of TV commercials.
-With ACR the entire commercial can be fingerprinted (both audio and/or video) and automated systems can detect commercial occurrences with greater accuracy.
+In respect to the timeliness of reporting and overall accuracy, ACR holds exceptional promise compared to traditional methodologies that require hiding an encoded signal inside of TV commercials.
+With ACR the entire commercial footage can be fingerprinted (both audio and video) and automated systems can detect commercial occurrences with higher accuracy.
 Many attribution companies are partnering with ACR providers to automate the detection and reporting of commercials on a real-time basis.
 Before jumping aboard, let’s look at some of the unique challenges that can compromise the quality of data from ACR providers.

 It’s important to understand that some ACR providers may not be able to report 100% of your airings.

 For many TV campaigns, it’s not uncommon for ACR providers to be missing 15 – 30% of ad occurrences.
-It really has nothing to do with the accuracy of ACR detections and everything to do with how these ACR providers get their television signals.
-To understand how airings get missed, it’s important to first understand that there are two different types of ad inventory sold by national cable networks.
+It has nothing to do with the accuracy of ACR detections and everything to do with how these ACR providers get their television signals.
+To understand how airings get missed, it’s essential first to realize that there are two different types of ad inventory sold by national cable networks.
 Your campaign may be buying one or both of the following ad types:

-Type 1 Ads – This type of ad runs in national ad breaks.
-Commonly referred to as a “national ad”, Type 1 ads are seen by a national audience and benefit from Nielsen ratings allowing advertisers to understand the audience reached.
+This kind of ad runs in national ad breaks.
+Commonly referred to as a “national ad,” Type 1 ads are seen by a national audience and benefit from Nielsen ratings allowing advertisers to understand the audience reached.

-Type 2 Ads – This type of ad is purchased on a discounted basis.
+This kind of ad is purchased on a discounted basis.
 Nielsen doesn’t measure the audience that Type 2 ads reach, but many advertisers, including direct-response advertisers, understand the value of this inventory based on alternative metrics such as consumer response.
 Unlike Type 1 ads, Type 2 ads do not air in all markets because local cable systems have the right to ‘cover up’ these ads with ads sold to local market advertisers.
-On larger networks, a smaller number of viewers will see Type 2 ads because of higher levels of local ‘cover-up’.
-Type 2 ads are generally discounted for this and other reasons, in some cases selling for 10 cents on the dollar compared to Type 1 ads.
+On larger networks, a smaller number of viewers will see Type 2 ads because of higher levels of local ‘cover-up.’
+Type 2 ads are discounted for this and other reasons, in some cases selling for 10 cents on the dollar compared to Type 1 ads.

-Even if your campaign is buying 100% Type 1 ads, you may still encounter serious problems with ACR providers monitoring consumer-grade feeds.
+Even if your campaign is buying 100% Type 1 ads, you may still encounter severe problems with ACR providers monitoring consumer-grade feeds.

 If your campaign is buying media directly from any of the MVPDs, or doing programmatic or advance advertising buys, there’s a high probability that your ACR provider will see these ads and confuse them with national cable occurrences.
 The only way to separate the two different types of ad breaks is with DPI signals that are only available on commercial-grade feeds, provided the monitoring company is DPI compliant, which most aren’t.

-MVPDs such as Comcast can insert your ad across their entire footprint or target certain regions of the country, multiple markets, and even target certain demographics regardless of geography.
-Accordingly, without DPI signals, the ACR provider doesn’t know for sure whether ads are being inserted locally or nationally.
+MVPDs such as Comcast can insert your ad across their entire footprint or target specific regions of the country, multiple markets, and even target particular demographics regardless of geography.
+Accordingly, without DPI signals, the ACR provider doesn’t know for sure whether ads are inserted locally or nationally.
 From an attribution perspective, reporting local cable airings as national airings are what we call “false positives,” and they wreak havoc with attribution results.

-In summary, it’s important for television-monitoring companies to monitor commercial-grade feeds, but it’s equally important for them to be DPI compliant as this is the only way to properly segment Type 1 and Type 2 ad occurrences.
+In summary, it’s essential for television-monitoring companies to monitor commercial-grade feeds, but it’s equally crucial for them to be DPI compliant as this is the only way to segment Type 1 and Type 2 ad occurrences accurately.

 Depending on your situation, you may be well served to find a real-time solution provider that monitors commercial-grade feeds and is DPI compliant.
-Only then will your real-time attribution strategy be able to properly account for all of your airings.
+Only then will your real-time attribution strategy be able to account for all of your airings adequately.